kv-be/text_utils/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0

-Initial release of ...
+Initial release of the text-utils